lesterzeng/Gismle/README.md

 ### Dashboard (List of Boards)

 Adding/ Deleting/ Editing of Boards
-- the user can enter the title of the board and create a new board which the user can edit the title and description of board via the edit button
+- the user needs to input the title of the new board to create a new board which the user can edit the title and description of board via the edit button
 - The user can delete the board via the delete button
 - The user can view more info regarding the board via the view button which will direct user to the board page specific to the board the user click